-Trustees should review their assets and income to determine whether trusts they administer are relevant trusts, and whether it would be appropriate to put corporate blockers in place before a tax charge arises.
-Trustees who incurred a UK income or capital gains tax liability for the first time in 2016 / 17 have relatively little time to register before 5 January 2018 (although beneficial ownership information does not need to be provided until 5 March 2018).
+Trustees should review their assets and income to determine whether trusts they administer are relevant trusts, and whether it would be appropriate to put corporate blockers in place before a relevant tax charge arises.
 Trustees should be particularly careful if they have made loans to anyone in the UK, as this could be a UK asset and, if interest bearing, produce UK source income.

 Information should, in any event, be collected now in relation to relevant trusts for which internal record keeping obligations are current and on-going.